IbraheemAbuHijleh/Task-One---QA-Training-/README.md

 A tests cases was done for this form and it was the first task during the training.
-I received a very good rating from the person in charge of training.(Eng.Khould Team Leader )
+I received a very good rating from the person in charge of training.